Daylit boardroom with clustered evidence synthesis display

 What is an independent evidence synthesis consultant?

-An independent evidence synthesis consultant is an external specialist who helps an organisation review, organise, analyse, and synthesise evidence into a usable output.
+An independent evidence synthesis consultant is an external specialist who helps turn a large evidence base into a usable output, but the shape of that work varies widely by sector, method, and delivery context.

 That output might be a formal systematic review.
 It might be a rapid evidence assessment, a thematic synthesis of consultation responses, a donor-facing report, a recommendation matrix, or a structured evidence base that supports drafting and review.